mattia-rampazzo/bdt_project/README.md

  -   `app.py`: The main Flask application file that runs the dashboard and handles server-side logic.
     -   `utils`: A directory containing two Python utility files:
 		-   One for generating the live map representation.
 		-   Another for simulating data from a wearable device.
     -   `templates`: Contains HTML templates for the dashboard.
     -   `data`: Contains GeoJSON data used for rendering geographic information on the map.

 ### data
- -   `Trentino-AltoAdige_municipalities.csv`: A CSV file containing updated information about municipalities in the Trentino-Alto Adige.
+ -   `Trentino-AltoAdige_municipalities.csv`: A CSV file containing updated data as of 2024, including ISTAT codes, municipality names, latitude, and longitude information for the municipalities in the Trentino-Alto Adige region.
+ -   `Users_synthetic_dataset.csv`: A CSV file containing anonymized synthetic data including personal informations, medical conditions and pollen allergies.

 ### services
  -   `cassandra_client.py`: Manages communications with the Cassandra database.